Discover more from Where on Planet Earth

 Cenotes!

 The entire Yucatan peninsula has an extensive underground river system.
-This is because the soil is very porous (limestone), so water filters through it.
-When the limestone bedrock collapses it creates a sinkhole called cenote.
+This is because the soil is made of limestone and hence very porous, so water filters through it.
+When the limestone bedrock collapses it creates a sinkhole called a cenote.
 There are thousands in the peninsula and they are some of the most impressive places you will ever visit.
 Keep in mind cenote water is cool, at around 77 F (25 C), year round.

 Cenotes are generally in private land, so you have to pay to see them.
 Some you can just pay a small entrance fee and spend as much time as you want in them exploring by yourself, and some are more expensive and part of complexes that make you go with a guide (these can sometimes get more crowded, but are worth it for the diversity).
 If you have time, go to all, every cenote is unique.